New York Motor Vehicle Theft Offenses: What You Need to Know

 1. Taking or driving someone else’s vehicle without the permission of the owner;

-2. Being a car mechanic, and given the car for the purposes of repairs, using the car without the owner’s permission in a way that constitutes a gross deviation” from the agreement with the owner;
+2. Being a car mechanic and given the car for the purposes of repairs, using the car without the owner’s permission in a way that constitutes a gross deviation” from the agreement with the owner;

-3. Failing to return a rental car to the owner that constitutes a “gross deviation” from the agreement.
+3. Failing to return a rental car to the owner constitutes a “gross deviation” from the agreement.

 What Is a “Gross Deviation From the Agreement”?